E0han/E0han.github.io/_posts/2019-10-28-Software-modelling-and-design.markdown

 	- Only one instance of the factory is needed
 	- Where required, pass through to methods or
 		- initialise objects with a ref? *No.*
-	- Use ::**Singleton pattern**::to provide a single access point through global visibility
+	- Use **Singleton pattern**to provide a single access point through global visibility

 ###  3.3. <a name='SingletonPattern'></a>Singleton Pattern
 ####  3.3.1. <a name='problem'></a>problem